yeokm1/yeokm1.github.io-hugo/content/post/2020/08/adding-chinese-support-to-my-blog/index.md

 {{< imgdisplay src="images/fresh-chinese-support-no-data.png" width="500" >}}

 It's empty because all the existing posts are not multilingual.
-So we have to add add the content to the Chinese version of the site
+So we have to add content to the Chinese version of the site.

 ### a.
 Duplicating content filenames to Chinese